-Annually, 14% of AVFs and between 50 and 80% of AVGs fail acutely, primarily as a result of thrombosis associated with stenotic lesions.23 Prevention of vascular access thrombosis is beneficial for many reasons, and thrombosis itself, regardless of other lesions, portends poor vascular access survival.24
+Annually, 14 percent of AVFs and between 50 and 80 percent of AVGs fail acutely, primarily as a result of thrombosis associated with stenotic lesions.23 Prevention of vascular access thrombosis is beneficial for many reasons, and thrombosis itself, regardless of other lesions, portends poor vascular access survival.24

 Vascular access surveillance techniques such as access flow (Qa) measurements are commonly performed using dilution techniques.
-Despite the wide use of Qa measurements, these measurements have key limitations including the need for special equipment, insensitivity to haemodynamic changes during dialysis, and inaccurate detection of outflow stenosis.25
+Despite the wide use of Qa measurements, these measurements have key limitations, including the need for special equipment, insensitivity to hemodynamic changes during dialysis, and inaccurate detection of outflow stenosis.25

 Once detected, stenoses are primarily managed using endovascular techniques.
 Drug-coated balloons have shown promise in reducing re-stenosis rates in vascular access.27,28 Newer drug coatings are also being evaluated.29

-The calls for patient-centred and personalised vascular access care are welcome.
+The calls for patient-centered and personalized vascular access care are welcome.
 The evolving approaches to vascular access decision making, creation, and preservation will contribute to a brighter future for individuals living with kidney disease.